openxla/stablehlo/rfcs/20231017-collective-broadcast.md

 Within each process group in the StableHLO process grid, send the value of the `operand` tensor from the source process to the target processes and produce a `result` tensor.
 The first process in each of the `replica_groups` is treated as the source process.
-For any process `n` not in any replica group, an additional replica group `[n]` will be implied.
+For any process `n` not in any replica group, that process will just return zeros.

 The operation splits the StableHLO process grid into `process_groups` which is defined as follows: